Smart-Safe-with-Password-Protection/Smart-Safe-with-Password-Protection/README.md

 ## Usage
 1. Power on the safe.
 2. Enter the password using the keypad.
 3. If the password is correct, the safe will unlock.
-If incorrect, it will remain locked.
-4. Use the reset button to change the password.
+4. If the password is incorrect, the safe will remain locked.
+After three failed attempts, an email alert with a photo of the person attempting access will be sent to the owner.

 ## Project Structure
 - **Micro_PIC_Project**: Contains the Proteus simulation files and microcontroller code.